-Thank you so much for your interest in Fayetteville Technical Community College Cooperative Education Program (Co-op).
-Co-op is an educational option that provides students an opportunity to apply classroom learning with paid (or non-paid) work experiences.
+Thank you so much for your interest in Fayetteville Technical Community College Work-Based Learning (WBL) program.
+WBL was previously titled Cooperative Education (Co-op).
+WBL is an educational option that provides students an opportunity to apply classroom learning with paid (or non-paid) work experiences.
 Students are placed in jobs related to their major and career goals in area businesses, industries, and public agencies which provide ascending levels of responsibility and training as students carry out their work assignments.
-The words "Co-op" and "internship" are used interchangeably.
+Work-Based Learning is synonymous with the word "internship.".

 Minimum GPA of 2.0.

-Must be officially enrolled in a program that offers the Co-op option.
+Must be officially enrolled in a program that offers the WBL (or COE) option.